madeindra/madeindra.github.io/_posts/2024-12-08-building-docker-image-with-github-container-registry.md

           rm -f /vps/path/to/save/script_name.sh
 ```

-With the above change, no more cloning needed to build image on the server.
+With the above changes, no more cloning is needed to build images on the server.

-All the build process happened in the pipeline, and when it's successsfully built, the ssh script will login to ghcr.io and pull the image.
+All the build processes happen in the pipeline, and when it's successfully built, the SSH script will log in to ghcr.io and pull the image.
 I chose to do Docker login before the script to prevent passing the `GITHUB_TOKEN` secret to the script.

 > P.S. `GITHUB_TOKEN` is a provided secret value.
 > No need to add them to the repository secret.
 >
 > The only thing I did was adding secrets for the ssh step.

-Only the script is downloaded into the server, the rest of the source code are not.
-This way, the script can safely stored in the same repository.
+Only the script is downloaded into the server; the rest of the source code is not.
+This way, the script can be safely stored in the same repository.
 Moreover, it's deleted from the server after the run is completed.
 Neat!

 Just like the previous post, you can do anything inside the `script_name.sh`.
-The only difference would be this time it would be simpler without the Docker build step:
+The only difference would be that this time it would be simpler without the Docker build step:

 ```bash
 #!/bin/sh